-J.B.
-Grimes, who has spent over 30 years coaching at the collegiate level, has been named the offensive line coach at Auburn.
-Grimes, who has been a part of 14 bowl games and coached numerous NFL players, spent the 2012 season as the offensive line coach at Arkansas State with Malzahn.
+With more than 30 years coaching at the collegiate level on his impressive resume, J.B.
+Grimes serves as the offensive line coach at Auburn.
+Grimes, who has been a part of 15 bowl games and coached numerous NFL players, spent the 2012 season as the offensive line coach at Arkansas State with Auburn head coach Gus Malzahn.

-At Arkansas State, Grimes coached an offensive line unit that helped set a school-record with 481.8 yards of total offense per game while ranking 16th nationally in fewest sacks allowed.
+During the 2012 season at Arkansas State, Grimes coached an offensive line unit that helped set a school record with 481.8 yards of total offense per game while ranking 16th nationally in fewest sacks allowed.
 Senior offensive lineman Zach McKnight earned first-team All-Sun Belt honors under Grimes' direction as the offense led the Sun Belt in rushing and ranked in the top 25 nationally in total offense, scoring offense and rushing offense.

 Prior to his arrival at ASU, Grimes spent two seasons at Kansas (2010-11) and Mississippi State (2004-08) as the offensive line coach.
 Grimes' coaching career also includes stints at East Carolina, Texas A&M, Virginia Tech, Arkansas, Louisiana-Monroe and Delta State as an assistant coach over the last three decades.

 In his first season at Mississippi State, the Bulldogs rushed for 1,744 yards, the most at the school in four years.
 Behind his offensive line, MSU produced three seasons with a 1,000-yard rusher.
 In his one season at East Carolina (2003), the Pirates' offensive line paved the way for its third straight 1,000-yard individual rusher.
 At Texas A&M (1998-2002) Grimes coached the offensive line under R.C.
 Slocum as the Aggies posted a 40-22 overall record while playing in four straight bowl games.